SzymonnSowula/SZYMDEV/README.md

-# Hi there, I'm SZYMDEV 👋
+# Hi there, I'm Szymon Sowula 👋

 ## About Me
 I'm a passionate developer with a keen interest in web development, open-source contributions, and learning new technologies.
 I love solving problems and building efficient and scalable solutions.